Social Media

 What’s the difference?
 High budget vs low budget clothing

 Higher specification waterproof clothing is made from more robust materials that are often both breathable and waterproof.
-Better quality clothing will offer taped seams, waterproof protected zip systems and soft-feel material around the collar and cuffs where material is likely to rub on children’s skin.
+Better quality clothing will offer taped seams, waterproof protected zip systems and soft-feel material around the collar and cuffs where it is likely to rub on children’s skin.

 This clothing is often designed not to rip.
 If it is snagged and a small tear occurs, it can be repaired with a patch or some tape.